adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/rsd2.0.md

 14. There will be a secret merhcant screen that can be accessed from the bazaar screen.
     1. The button that takes the player to the secret merchant panel will appear every fourth bazaar visit.
     2. The secret merchant will sell a secret item.

+15. Before the game loads up there will be a disclaimer message.

 ---